abuiles/ember-101/manuscript/hands-on.md

 Ember expects us to define our action handlers inside the property **actions** in the **component**, **controller** or **route**.
-When the action is called, ember first looks for a definition in the current context, so if we are inside the component, it will look at the component.
-If the context is a controller and we didn't specify and action then it goes to the **route** and keeps bubbling until **application route**.
-If any of the actions returns **false**, then it stops bubbling.
+When the action is called, ember looks for the definition in the current context, so if we are inside the component, it will look at the component.

 Let's go to the component and add the actions **save** and **cancel**.